+Procedure.
 Students completed two questionnaires in two separate rooms.
-After they had completed the first questionnaire in the first room, they were told that the room was needed by someone else so that they would have to move to a second room to take the subsequent questionnaire.
-In one of the rooms participants were seated in front of a 60 cm by 90 cm mirror mounted on the wall.
+After they had completed the first questionnaire in the first room, they were told that the room was needed by someone else and that they would have to move to a second room to complete the subsequent questionnaire.
+In one of the rooms, participants were seated in front of a 60-cm-by-90-cm mirror mounted on the wall.
 Participants were told that the mirror was there for an unrelated study on self-portraits.
-Half of the participants were taken to the room with the mirror first, followed by the room without the mirror.
+Half of the participants were taken first to the room with the mirror and then to the room without the mirror.
 The other half of the participants were taken to the rooms in the opposite order.